Gendun Drubpa Centre

-Our small interfaith group has been holding an interfaith book club for a couple years now and we are starting to prepare for our next “chapter” to start in February of 2020.
+Our small interfaith group is funded by the Anglican Foundation and has been holding an interfaith book club for a couple years now.
+We are ready for our next “chapter” to start in February of 2020.

 We have had members from the Catholic church, the Anglican church, the Bahia’ faith, the Buddhist centre and have also had members of the Muslim community join us.